gravity-ui/i18n/packages/i18n-optimize-plugin/README.md

 - Removes meta from messages (id, description, etc.)
 - Converts markdown to html (when `meta.markdown === true`)
-- Applies typography rules to key content
+- Applies typograf rules to key content
 - Creates per-locale chunks and optimizes their runtime loading

 *TODO:*